KygoSkyrus/skypress/client/src/Notes.md

 - even though teh property value is in user input,,,still show of the common alternate values like inheirt,none,auto
 - the ham should transit to an arrow  on its way when it reaches the right side
 - also later let user add all the global attrubutes to the element (except leaving some)

+## defects
+- it's marking both of mandatory attribute red even though one of them is filled

 # done stuff